fmalina/texting/README.rst

 The campaign is setup using `settings_campaign.py <settings_campaign_example.py>`_ file and work by regular pulls of your `JSON data source (categorised names and numbers) <sms/tests/campaign-data.json>`_ from your ``API_URL`` with ``API_KEY`` as per your `crontab schedule <crontab.txt>`_, same ``API_URL`` gets notified via POST when sending completes.

-Templates (Campaign texts)
+Templates (campaign texts)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Templates let you keep texts your are sending to your focus groups.
-Template name needs to match your focus group name for sending scheduled campaings from your data source.
+Templates let you keep texts you are sending to your focus groups.
+For sending scheduled campaings from your `data source <sms/tests/campaign-data.json>`_ the template name needs to match your focus group name.

 Followups are the "Hi, how did you get on?" type of texts sent out 2 days later to increase success of your campaign and get feedback.